axelav/honkytonk.in/pages/library.md

 #### Currently

-- _D3.js in Action, Second Edition: Data visualization with JavaScript_, Elijah Meeks
+- _Life in Code: A Personal History of Technology_, Ellen Ullman
 - _Exhalation_, Ted Chiang

 #### 2019